domichal/launcher/README.md

 ├── music
 └── skins
 ```
-#Updates
+# Updates

-Mylauncher relies on the content provided by clockworkpi, so no regular updates are planned or really necessary as long as things work.
-I will try to keep the codebase fairly updated with the clockworkpi repository though.
+Mylauncher heavily relies on the content provided by clockworkpi, therefore no regular updates are planned or really necessary as long as things work.
+I will try update the codebase with the clockworkpi repository from time to time though.
 Some improvements on the way are possible too.
+We'll see.

-#Disclaimer
+# Disclaimer

-Use on your own risk ;)
+Use at your own risk ;)

-#Before moving to main [TODO]
+# Before moving to main [TODO]
 * tidy up default skin
 * make icon selector rotate? :)) [optional]

-#Next steps
+# Next steps
 * add skins to gameshell-other repo
 * add skins to gameshell-other icons drop repo